benzb/azure-quickstart-templates/sql-server-2014-alwayson-dsc/Readme.md

 +	A Virtual Network
 +	Three Storage Accounts
 +	One external and one internal load balancer
-+	Two VMs configured as Domain Controllers for a new forest with a single domain
++	Two VMs running IIS with an availability group and an external load balancer
 +	Three VMs in a Windows Server Cluster, two VMs run SQL Server 2014 with an availability group and the third is a File Share Witness for the Cluster
-+	Two Availability Sets one for the AD VMs, the other for the SQL and Witness VMs, the second Availability Set is configured with three Update Domains and three Fault Domains
++	An Availability Sets for the SQL and Witness VMs, configured with three Update Domains and three Fault Domains

-The external load balancer creates an RDP NAT rule to allow connectivity to the first VM created, in order to access other VMs in the deployment this VM should be used as a jumpbox.
+The external load balancer creates RDP NAT rules to allow connectivity to both front-end IIS VMs, in order to access other VMs in the deployment these VMs should be used as a jumpbox.

 A SQL Server always on listener is created using the internal load balancer.